FirelyTeam/firely-net-common/README.md

 # PLEASE NOTE

+> THIS REPO IS NO LONGER IN USE

 This repository has served as the place for code shared between the FHIR release branches for the [Firely .NET SDK](https://github.com/FirelyTeam/firely-net-sdk).
 However, since SDK 5.0, all these branches have been unified and this repo is no longer in use and just kept for archival purposes.